-DAY 01: Arrive in Kathmandu and transfer to hotel
+DAY 01: Arrival KTM and transfer to hotel

-Upon your arrival in the Tribhuvan International Airport, our representative will welcome you and will assist to transfer you to your hotel in Kathmandu.
-You may relax at your hotel or wander around for shopping.
-In the evening All Trekkers Team will organize a welcome dinner for you in one of the typical Nepalese restaurant in the heart of Kathmandu.
+Upon your arrival in the Tribhuvan international airport, our representative will welcome you and will assist to transfer you in your hotel in Kathmandu.
+You may relax at your hotel or go around for shopping.
+In the evening All Trekkers Team will organize welcome dinner for you in one of the typical Nepalese restaurant in the heart of Kathmandu meanwhile briefing about your adventurous trip will take place.
 Overnight at hotel.

-Sightseeing and preparation for MtPumori Expedition.
+Sight seen and Preparation for Nuptse Expedition.
 While the leader attends a formal briefing in the Ministry of Tourism, you will explore the fascinating city of Kathmandu.
-You will visit famous Boudhnath Stupa and the popular Hindu pilgrimage site, Pashupatinath Temple.
-In the late afternoon, the leader will check everyone’s equipment, as Kathmandu is the last opportunity to buy any missing equipment.
-You will also meet with your fellow expedition members and guides.
+You will visit famous Stupa, Boudh Nath and the popular Hindu pilgrimage site, Pashupati Nath Temple.
+In the late afternoon, the leader will check everyone’s equipment, as Kathmandu is the last opportunity to buy anything missing.
+You will also get introduced with fellow expedition members and guides.
 Overnight at hotel.

 DAY 04: Fly Kathmandu to Lukla

 An early morning scenic flight to Lukla.
 In Lukla, we will meet our camp staff and porters and set off straightaway for our first night’s stop at Phakding.
 Situated on the banks of the DudhKosi which drains the whole of the Khumbu region, Phakding on the main trade route through the area and there are a number of clean well-built lodges where we can spend the night.